Riverine Plains AgriFutures Horizon Scholarship is open for applications until 10 January. More information on how to apply!

 What to consider when looking at the soil moisture probe data*

-The current Riverine Plains soil moisture probe network covers a variety of soil types and locations.
+The Riverine Plains soil moisture probe network covers a variety of soil types and locations.
 When choosing an individual probe to use as a reference, it’s important to consider how similar the soil and crop type are to yours, as well as how close it is to your location.

 How soil moisture data is collected